 If you should choose to restore a Heart, it costs a hefty 10 000 gold, expensive even in the end game.
 That’s great and all, but we managed to keep the party alive from bottom to top so it never really came up.
 Kyle only died once!
 Sara died only twice.
 Human armour can be pretty handy.
 Without proper armour, Liz and Rei died multiple times only for us to hit them with Revives we had found in the field, which allow you to bring someone back without touching their Hearts.
 And of course, we did a lot of save scumming.
 Save scumming doesn’t really feel so bad in FFLI.
 Honestly, you seem to save scum almost as often as you hit Start.
 It’s a rough game at times.
 Part of the idea behind Guilds is to replace party members that didn’t level up very well with this game’s expensive, random, or incomprehensible systems, so it does make a certain amount of sense to have Guilds every few towns.

-One of the troublesome aspects of this Marathon are working out which games actually came next, considering many weren’t released in English for many, many years.
-Generally we go by English release dates and interweave the original Japanese release dates whenever necessary and possible, but sometimes it becomes obvious that we’re just being arbitrary.
+One of the troublesome aspects with organizing this Marathon is working out which games actually came “next,” considering many weren’t released in English for many, many years.
+Generally we go by English release dates and interweave the original Japanese release dates only whenever necessary, but sometimes it becomes obvious that we’re just being arbitrary.
 For example, take this not-Final Fantasy game, The Final Fantasy Legend.
 We’ll talk about its origins more in a moment, but in Japan, this game came out in 1989, before FFIII.
 Meanwhile in the west, it came out in 1990, after FFIII came out in Japan, but decades before FFIII came out in the west!
 To make matters worse, we didn’t get to this game until after much later in the Marathon!
 In the end, I had to pick a slot and put my foot down!